cdscih/pg-performance-tests/README.md

 # Postgres tests

-A simple test for postgres clients performances.
+Quick and dirty test for postgres clients performances.

+You can find an example of the test output in the examples folder.

 # Requirements

-* docker
+- docker
-* make
+- make

 # Instructions